ding-banglin/myGitTest/README.md

 # myGitTest
-I create myGitTest just for haow to learn and use it.
+I create myGitTest just for how to learn and use git.